leonhsu95/redux-store/README.md

 ## Description

-This is a refactoring project to updated the code for a React MERN ECommerce Shop.
+This is a refactoring project to updated the code for a React MERN ECommerce Shop to utilise REDUX.

 ## Technologies